-The Town of Firestone wants to make sure all residents and businesses are prepared for large scale emergencies or disasters such as tornadoes, floods, explosions, hazardous materials accidents and other incidents.
+The Town of Firestone wants to ensure all residents and businesses are prepared for large-scale emergencies or disasters such as tornadoes, floods, explosions, hazardous materials accidents, and other incidents.

 Carbon Valley Emergency Management Agency (CVEMA)

 The Carbon Valley Emergency Management Agency (CVEMA) was formed in late 2018 by an agreement between the public safety agencies and municipalities of the Carbon Valley: The towns of Firestone and Frederick, the City of Dacono, the Frederick-Firestone Fire Protection District, and Mountain View Fire Rescue.
 Contact the Carbon Valley Emergency Management Coordinator, Merrie Leach Garner, for more information.

 The Ready Colorado website offers comprehensive information to make sure everyone is prepared for emergencies.

 - Make an emergency plan